ScrybeLang/scrybelang.github.io/docs/variables/types.md

 Strings are enclosed in double or single quotes and can be escaped with a backslash (`\`).

-If a variable is defined without a type, it will be a general variable.
 General variables act as a number, string, and a Boolean simultaneously, and can be used to avoid type restrictions.
 Each item in a list is automatically a general variable.

+One can use the `tonum`, `tostr`, and `tobool` functions to convert between the three main types.
+They are available in the global namespace.
+The `tobool` function cannot convert a general variable to a boolean.

+## Declaration

+Variables must be explicitly declared before they can be used.
+If a variable is declared but no value is given (`my_number: num;`), then it will be assigned a default value depending on the declared type:

+ * Numbers are set to `0` by default
+ * Strings and general variables are set to an empty string (`""`) by default
+ * Booleans are set to `false` by default
+ * Lists are simply empty by default

 <hr>